cocos/cocos-docs/en/getting-started/first-game-2d/index.md

     Obviously, the code `Math.floor(Math.random() * 2)` will only produce two integer numbers, 0 or 1, which are exactly correspond to the value of  `BT_NONE` and `BT_STONE` declared in the `BlockType` enum.

-- Create new block by the given type：
+- Create a new block by the given type：

     ```ts
     spawnBlockByType(type: BlockType) {